natwonglakhon/main/_posts/2026-06-16-taylor-swift-lyrics-analysis.md

 Using *TF-IDF vectors* and *cosine similarity*, I computed a pairwise similarity score between every song pair.
 The results:

-- **Most similar**: *All Too Well (10-Minute Version)* and *All Too Well*, unsurprisingly of course, since one is a an extension of the other, sharing the bulk of their lyrics
+- **Most similar**: *All Too Well (10-Minute Version)* and *All Too Well*, unsurprisingly of course, since one is an extension of the other, sharing the bulk of their lyrics
 - **Second most similar**: *Dorothea* and *Safe & Sound* with 55% similarity, which is a genuinely interesting pairing across very different eras (Evermore and The Hunger Games soundtrack respectively)

 ![Top 20 most lyrically similar song pairs](https://github.com/natwonglakhon/Taylor_Swift_Lyrics/blob/430250fb615ad731350fb1527590f50d1f9f5b57/images/Top_similar_songs.png?raw=true)